fossas/fossa-cli/docs/references/subcommands/project/edit.md

 > NOTE: Either project ID OR project locator needs to be set.
 Project ID takes precedence over project locator.
 For more details on the differences between project ID and project locator refer to [documentation](../../files/fossa-yml.md#what-is-the-difference-between-project-id-and-project-locator).

->NOTE: When updating project labels through `fossa project edit`, the transaction is all or nothing.
-This means that the project labels specified through this command will overwrite the existing labels that are associated with the project.
-Be sure to include all the labels that you want to be associated with the project, even if some labels are already currently set.

 ## .fossa.yml Configuration

 All of the previously mentioned CLI options can be provided through a `.fossa.yml`.
 Refer to [fossa configuration](../../files/fossa-yml.md) to set up your `.fossa.yml`.

 > NOTE: CLI options take precedence over the configurations in `.fossa.yml`.

+## `fossa project edit` usage and guidance

+### Updating a project's labels

+When updating project labels through `fossa project edit`, the transaction is all or nothing.
+This means that the project labels specified through this command will overwrite the existing labels that are associated with the project.
+Be sure to include all the labels that you want to be associated with the project, even if some labels are already currently set.

+### Updating the teams associated with a project

+Currently, `fossa project edit` only supports adding a project to the teams that are specified through the command.
+There will be support to remove a project from the provided teams in the future.

+Providing teams for `fossa project edit` takes the following precdence:

+1. CLI options - Adds the project to teams (1 or many)
+2. `project.teams` in `.fossa.yml` - Adds the project to teams (1 or many)
+3. `project.team` in `.fossa.yml` - Adds the project to a team

+There is support for `project.team` due to backwards compatability as `project.teams` is a newly added field in `.fossa.yml`.

 ## Example